▶️ How safe do you feel when it comes to rideshare?

 RELATED: Uber driver arrested in Bend on kidnapping charge, police say

-According to Bend Police, the woman used the Uber app to order a ride home.

-Police say the driver, 48-year-old Rocky Heath, picked her up, then canceled the ride and drove her around for more than 20 minutes despite her asking to be dropped off.
+Bend Police say the driver, 48-year-old Rocky Heath, picked the woman up, then canceled the ride and drove her around for more than 20 minutes despite her asking to be dropped off.

 He did eventually take her home, but he’s now facing kidnapping charges.